The term Conservation Marketing has been coined by the founder of Biodiversity Business, Barbara de…

 What is ‘Shared Value’?

 To tackle this problem, WWF launched a Save Our Seafood (S.O.S) Campaign to raise awareness amongst consumers about the status of our fisheries and promote sustainable seafood choices, including MSC and ASC certified fish, through a seafood guide.
-Awareness campaigns like this one, along with sustainable fish farms like Trapia Malaysia and environmentally conscious retailers like Sainsbury’s are all examples of creating shared value, where the aim is to “reinvent capitalism and unleash a wave of innovation and growth” (Porter and Kramer, 2011).
+Awareness campaigns like this one, along with sustainable seafood farms like Trapia Malaysia and environmentally conscious retailers like Sainsbury’s are all examples of creating shared value, where the aim is to “reinvent capitalism and unleash a wave of innovation and growth” (Porter and Kramer, 2011).
 Their theory suggests that creating shareholder value can now also work for the social good – thus transforming capitalism.
 This is done through innovating the supply chain to become more sustainable, benefiting the community and acting in a socially and environmentally responsible way.

 This isn’t only relevant for the fishing industry but all industries, including tourism for example.
 As one of the 12 mega-biodiversity countries worldwide, Malaysia is a tourist hot spot.
 However, this often has negative impacts on the environment when not done sustainably, for example through coral reef destruction.
 Another example of creating shared value is Fuze Ecoteer, an organisation focused on conserving wildlife, protecting the environment and benefiting the local community through voluntourism.
 It does this by teaching tourists responsible snorkelling, carrying out beach cleans, protecting sea turtles and employing locals to share their expertise, to name a few.